7 Burning Examples of Trauma Adaptation in Relationships

 (Hangs up and feels temporary relief… until the next time love feels slightly out of reach.)

-The Clinger’s trauma adaptation is this aching need for closeness, certainty, and connection.
+The Clinger’s emotional baggage in relationships is how trauma shows up in relationships with is this aching need for closeness, certainty, and connection.

-Likely grew up with inconsistent caregiving—sometimes love showed up, sometimes it didn’t.
+Likely grew up with inconsistent caregiving where sometimes love showed up, sometimes it didn’t.
 So now, their nervous system is on HIGH alert for rejection or abandonment.

 They confuse proximity with security.